Smoothness Errors in Dynamics Models and How to Avoid Them: Discussion

-Our work clarifies the approximation limits of smoothness preserving (unitary) functions and unitary convolution networks and shows how constraint relaxations can aid performance on various dynamics modeling tasks on graphs and meshes.
-We contribute \oursGraph{} and \ours{} , which provide SOTA performance on diffusive dynamics problems and excel at capturing the true smoothness of the system.
+\paragraph{Conclusion.} Our work clarifies the approximation limits of smoothness preserving (unitary) functions and unitary convolution networks and shows how constraint relaxations can aid performance on various dynamics modeling tasks on graphs and meshes.
+We contribute \oursGraph{} and \ours{}, which provide SOTA performance on diffusive dynamics problems and excel at capturing the true smoothness of the system.
 Future work will explore using approximately unitary networks for solving PDEs under partial observability by using them as backbones for generative models.
+Additionally, incorporating boundary conditions into the PDE-solving framework would significantly broaden applicability in engineering settings.
+Finally, an interesting direction involves the usage of a dynamic $\mathbf{T}_{\max}$ in the Taylor-truncation method, which could yield improvements over a static $\mathbf{T}_{\max}$ in systems with oscillatory smoothness, such as the wave equation.